laras126/wceu-2018/README.md

   * Your experience with WordPress
   * A frustrating moment in development

 ### Part 1: What _is_ Gutenberg?
+(10 mins)

-1. Create a few blocks in Gutenberg.
-Add some options to the paragraph block using the block inspector.
+- [ ] Create a few blocks in Gutenberg (one of them should be a paragraph block).
+  - [ ] Adjust some settings for the paragraph block in the sidebar.
-2. View the block from the frontend and see where the styles are coming from using the Inspector.
+- [ ] View the block from the frontend and see where the styles are coming from using the Devtools Inspector (right click on the element, Inspect Element).
-3. Deactivate the Gutenberg plugin.
+- [ ] Deactivate the Gutenberg plugin.
-4. Reload the WYSIWYG editor and note the comments surrounding blocks.
+- [ ] Reload the WYSIWYG editor and make note of the comments surrounding blocks.
-5. Reload the frontend and note any styling differences.
+- [ ] Reload the frontend and make note of any styling differences.
-6. Reactivate Gutenberg and see blocks re-appear.
+- [ ] Reactivate Gutenberg and see blocks re-appear.

-### Part 2: Scaffold a block with `create-guten-block`
+### Part 2: Scaffold a block with `create-guten-block` (10 mins)

 1. Open the terminal (On Mac: Applications > Utilities > Terminal).
 2. Type `node -v` and hit Enter.
   * If you get a response of `v8.0.0` or greater, proceed to step 3.
-Otherwise, skip to step 3.1
+Otherwise, skip this step.
 2. Type `npm -v` and hit Enter.
   * If you get a response of `v5.3.0` or greater, proceed to step 3.
-Otherwise, skip to step 3.1.
+Otherwise, skip this step.
 3. `cd` into the plugins directory of your local install.
-Run the command `npx create-guten-block wceu-2018` and watch the magic unfold!
+Run the command `npx create-guten-block wceu-2018` and watch as your block is created!
+4. (Only if your node/npm versions were off)

+### Part 3:

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).